 - Victoria - trialled a charge for plastic bags in 2008 but has not introduced a ban.

 - The Western Australia, Queensland and New South Wales governments have not introduced a ban on plastic bags, despite apparent support from shoppers for such a move.

 Community and retailer responses

-Undoubtedly the most plastic bags are used in supermarkets yet neither of Australia’s two major supermarket chains supports a ban or levy on bags.
-They argue that it would inconvenience their customers and increase costs for retailers, which would ultimately result in price increases.
-“We don’t support a ban on bags, nor a levy, because we think it would inconvenience our customers,” says Jim Cooper from Coles.
+- And neither of Australia’s two major supermarket chains has yet introduced a ban or levy on bags.
 Interestingly, all supermarket chains in SA have complied with the ban on HDPE single-use bags without a hitch.